What You Post Matters: How to Avoid Copyright Infringement

 • Create your own content.
 As the creator, you hold the copyright.
 Original content is the gold standard.
 It represents your brand well and will help you stand out in the search engines.

 • Hire a firm like Inbound Insurance Marketing to create ORIGINAL content.
 Be sure your contract outlines exactly how the content can be used and who owns the copyright.
 If you hire a content creator, be sure that the content is created from scratch, specifically for you, and that it won’t be sold to any other clients.
+(Keep in mind that you may not be considered the creator if you use AI.)

 • Republish other’s content with permission only.
 Most publications have content usage guidelines.
 Some allow you to share their articles if you include their name as the source with a link to their website.
-If you follow theses guidelines, you can use their content, but don’t copy the photo in the article from their website into your website.
+If you follow these guidelines, you can use their content, but don’t copy the photo in the article from their website into your website.
 They have licensed the image for their own use.
 If you want to use the image, you have to license it for your own use.

 • License stock images.
 This can be a very cost-effective way to get lots of high-quality photos.